Configure PostgreSQL#

 andSCHEMA

-:postgres: groups: - APPLICATION_read users: USERNAME: password: "PASSWORD" databases: DATABASE: user: USERNAME privileges: SCHEMA: - APPLICATION_read
+:postgres: groups: - APPLICATION_read users: USERNAME: password: "PASSWORD" databases: DATABASE: user: USERNAME privileges: SCHEMA: APPLICATION_read:

 Note